awsdocs/amazon-s3-userguide/doc_source/ShareObjectPreSignedURL.md

  You can use the AWS Management Console to generate a presigned URL for an object by following these steps\.

+**Note**
+In the Amazon S3 console, the maximum expiration time for a presigned URL is 12 hours from the time of creation\.

 **To generate a presigned URL using the AWS Management Console**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.